In China, the world’s largest internet population is subject the world’s most sophisticated censorship system: The Great Firewall.

 By this point, China’s internet controls were apparent.
 By the time Google launched a Chinese version of its search engine in 2000, it was already slow, unstable and blocked about 10% of the time.
 In 2002, Google was completely blocked in the country for the first time, but only for nine days.

 Google’s search engine was blocked again in 2003.
-That’s the year the year the Great Firewall went online, according to Fang’s Global Times interview.
+That’s the year the Great Firewall went online, according to Fang’s Global Times interview.

 China has never publicly revealed technical details about the Great Firewall, but researchers around the world have studied it and concluded that techniques include blocking IP addresses, DNS attacks and filtering specific URLs and keywords within URLs.
 The latter method has become more difficult with the increasing popularity of the encrypted HTTPS protocol.